We’ll Help You Move In and Get Settled!

 New Hampshire does not require a license to openly carry guns, and permits for concealed handguns are optional, but not required.
 Here are some resources:

 Getting Involved in Politics

 The open, transparent and representative nature of politics in New Hampshire is one of the many attractive aspects of the state.
 The general requirement is that one has to be in state for two years before being elected as a state representative.
 However, there is generally no time requirement for local elections like planning board, school board, budget committee and city council.

-Running for a local election is a good idea and can be as simple as just putting your name on the ballot.
+Running for a local election can be as simple as just putting your name on the ballot.
 Many positions go unfilled; there is always a need for candidates.
 Even if you miss the election cycle, you might be appointed to fill a vacancy.
 See this article for more information.

 In New Hampshire, most people will need a reputable vendor for propane (often for ranges) and/or oil (often for furnaces).
 In many locations there are competing fuel providers, so ask around or do some online research.
 Fuel companies offer plans that can save money and offer peace of mind, including pre-pay plans and automatic deliveries.
 It can pay to talk with a representative and ask about all of your options – also mention the competing companies you’re considering.
 Most people will benefit from setting up automatic deliveries so that heat is guaranteed in all weather, especially if you don’t have a backup heat source (fireplaces and pellet stoves are common).

 Natives will tell you that the key to enjoying winter is to find an outdoor sport or hobby to enjoy…it’s the easiest way to embrace life!
 Skiing, snowshoeing, and ice skating are popular choices.
 With the right protective clothing and gear, almost any temperature feels comfortable for sports.